wimea-ict/aws_monitoring/README.md

 The programs(tcpListener.c, nodes.h, config.h) implemented in C are responsible for receiving the data from the nodes and inserting it into the database.[See their individual descriptions].

 The php programs(awsmonitor.php and reportAwsIssues.php) are responsible for identifying and reporting issues with data in the nodestatus and observationslip.
+[See their individual descriptions]